leopoldsedev/libdog/README.md

 ```
 [card][piece rank]
 ```
-The piece is specified only by its rank and the player id is implicitly given by the player who is playing the action.
+The piece is specified only by its rank and the player ID is implicitly given by the player who is playing the action.

 **Example:** `50` means move the piece with rank 0 5 steps forward.

 There are cards that allow alternative actions, namely `A` (moving forward 1 step instead of 11) and `4` (moving backward 4 steps instead of forward 4).
 To activate the alternative action, an `'` is added after the card.

 **Example:** `4'0` means move the piece with rank 0 4 steps backward.

 By default, a moving piece will always enter the player's finish if possible.
 If the finish is blocked, it will continue on the path.
 However, if the finish is not blocked and the player wishes to move past the finish anyway, this is denoted by adding a `-` after the piece.
 The notation allows this addition even if it would have no effect (e.g. because the finish is blocked anyway, or the piece is not within range to enter the finish).

 **Example:** `80-` means move the piece with rank 0 8 steps forward, explicitly avoiding the finish.